cx-language/cx/docs/book/build-system.md

 ```

 `cx build` runs at the project root and only reads the `build.cx` there.
-The `build.cx` at an imported package's root is likewise reserved, though its
+The `build.cx` at an imported package's root applies to that package as above.
-settings don't apply transitively.
-A `build.cx` anywhere else is an ordinary
-source file and compiles as usual.
+A `build.cx` anywhere else is an ordinary source file and compiles as usual.
 Everything else under `vendor/` is only reachable via `import`.
 Because vendored code compiles as an imported module rather than as part of
 your project, unused functions in it don't produce warnings.